ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 ## Single-Issue Asynchronous-Verifier {#siav}

-This setting is inspired by recently proposed APIs such as {{TRUST}}.
+This setting is inspired by recently proposed APIs such as {{TrustTokenAPI}}.
 It is similar to the SIFV configuration, except that the verifiers V no longer interact with the issuer S. Only C interacts with S, and this is done asynchronously to the trust attestation request from V. Hence